Luckilyeee/Hate-Speech-Detection/README.md

-# The source code of the work: Achieving Hate Speech Detection on a Low Resource Setting
+# The source code of the work: Achieving Hate Speech Detection in a Low Resource Setting

 # Abstract